Sundays Live at 9 AM and 5 PM • More Info

 Join our Adult Forums in person or by Zoom at 10:30 am on Sunday mornings.

-Past forums are available for viewing on YouTube (see link below):
+Past forums are available for viewing on the St. Paul's YouTube channel.

 February 7 – Part 1: Jim McPhee will guide us as we look at our period of church history beginning with the times of Jesus’ birth through 1549.
 How did the culture and the secular world influence the development of Christianity that led to our Book of Common Prayer?